nfletton/bvspca/README.md

 A PETPOINT_AUTH_KEY [environment variable](#venv) needs to be set to enable access to the PetPoint SOAP API.

-Animal photo galleries use the [Featherlight](https://github.com/noelboss/featherlight/) jQuery lightbox plugin.
+Photo galleries on the animal details page use [Featherlight](https://github.com/noelboss/featherlight/) jQuery lightbox plugin.

-The animals app can easily be modified for rescue centres that do not use PetPoint by modifying the Wagtail Animal page model to suit specific requirements.
+The animals app can easily be modified for rescue centres that do not use PetPoint by modifying the Wagtail Animal page model to suit their specific requirements.

 ### newsletter
-Includes a management command to construct a weekly newsletter with recent updates on animals, news and events.
+The newsletter app provides a [management command](#cronjobs) to construct and send a weekly newsletter listing recently arrived and adopten animals.
 The newsletter is published via MailChimp.

 The newsletter includes:

 * animals arrived in the last 14 days
 * animals adopted in the last 14 days

-* upcoming events in the next 7 days
-* news items in the last 7 days
+### social

+The social app provides a simple queue where pages can be appended for later posting to social media.
+A [management command](#cronjobs) is run to dequeue items and post them to Facebook and Twitter.

+Pages implementing the SocialMediaPostable abstract class can be added to the queue.
+Currently only the Animal page model implements this.

 ## Deployment
 ### <a name="venv"/>Evironment Variables